JGoodwillieV/GoodSwim/QUICK_START.md

 ## Prerequisites

-- ✅ Supabase account with access to your StormTracker database
+- ✅ Supabase account with access to your GoodSwim database
-- ✅ StormTracker project cloned/downloaded
+- ✅ GoodSwim project cloned/downloaded
 - ⚠️ Node.js (OPTIONAL - only needed for Method B below)

 ## Step-by-Step Setup